Maxey has career-high 44, 76ers beat Raptors without Embiid

 Embiid sat out because of a sore right knee.
 A five-time All Star and the reigning NBA scoring champion, Embiid is averaging 27.6 points and 10 rebounds in five games.

-Maxey had eight rebounds and four assists.
-He shot 5 for 6 at the free throw line.

-“I thought he was awesome,” 76ers coach Doc Rivers said.
-“He led us in rebounds.”

-De’Anthony Melton and Tobias Harris each scored 13 points and Harden had 11 as the 76ers never trailed and won for the second time in six games, splitting a pair north of the border against their Atlantic Division rivals.
+De’Anthony Melton and Tobias Harris each scored 13 points and Harden had 11 as the 76ers led from wire-to-wire and won for the second time in six games, splitting a pair north of the border against their Atlantic Division rivals.

-“We’re not close to where we want to be,” Rivers said, “and we’re going to have some bumps early and we know that.
-But once we get there, we’re going to be a really good basketball team.”

 Pascal Siakam had 26 points and 10 rebounds, O.G.
 Anunoby scored 19 points and Scottie Barnes had 13 for the Raptors, who lost for the first time in three home games.
 Toronto’s 90 points were a season low.